 Trump to skip Asian regional summits, Pence to travel instead

-WASHINGTON: US President Donald Trump will not attend regional summits with Asian allies in November but will send Vice President Mike Pence instead, the White House announced Friday.
+WASHINGTON: US President Donald Trump will not attend regional summits with Asian allies in November but will send Vice-President Mike Pence instead, the White House announced Friday (Sep 1).

 Pence will travel to Singapore to attend the Association of Southeast Asian Nations (ASEAN) summit and the East Asia Summit, it said.